sratilai/paper/README.md

 - [Brian Hayes: First Links in the Markov Chain](http://www.americanscientist.org/libraries/documents/201321152149545-2013-03Hayes.pdf)

 and Vladimir Propp's classical study *The Morphology of the Folktale* from 1928.

+### 2 The filter bubble

+As we use search engines in order to find useful data/knowledge, our search result is based on an algorithm.
+Google, for example, uses personally customized algorithm for each user.
+It is interesting what Matthew Kirschenbaum writes about database- and algorithm-based organization of knowledge and more on this could be added heere (reference missing).
+On the negative side, customization of search results is said to lead to a situation in which, we all evntually live in our own filter bubbles deluded and alone (change working).
+This, at least, seems to be the argument in Pariser's book *The Filter Bubble* (2011)